 On April 15, 1862, a Union cavalry patrol from California and a local band of Confederate Ranger scouts waged a fierce hour-and-a-half battle at the base of 3,374-foot-high Picacho Peak, the eroded flow of a long-extinct volcano.
 The Union troops retreated after two soldiers and their commander were killed, but Arizona soon fell to the Union.

 What to See: Picacho Peak State Park, about 45 miles north of Tucson, features several scenic trails — the most spectacular one is 2-mile-long Hunter Trail, which leads to the top of Picacho Peak.
-The park is closed late-May through mid-September.
+The trail is closed late-May through mid-September.
+The park is open year-round.

 What's nearby: Nothing — the peak's isolation is part of its haunting charm.
 But 26 miles away is Casa Grande Ruins National Monument, the vestiges of an ancient desert farming community.